-What would you do if it was your parent who was missing and vulnerable?
+What would you really do if your parent was missing and vulnerable?

 Why do Alzheimer’s patients wander?

-The reasons why someone with Alzheimer’s might wander can vary and include remembering past routines such as going to work, needing the bathroom and being unsure where to find it, or they simply get bored.
+The reasons why someone with Alzheimer’s might wander can vary, including remembering past routines such as going to work, needing the bathroom and being unsure where to find it, or simply getting bored.
 This makes it difficult to predict when your loved one may wander.
 Agitation and confusion around where they are and where they ‘need’ to be can give some clues, but it’s critical that children and caregivers be prepared for this to happen at any time.

 How To Prevent Alzheimer’s Wandering